tbilbe/REVIT-SCRATCHPAD/README.md

 The main focus of this scratchpad is to test out and develop proof of concepts.

+##TODODs!

-*Duct length and Ductwork Surface Area Calculator *Duct Location - Apply room name, room number to ductwork.
+- [x] Duct length and Ductwork Surface Area Calculator
+- [x] Duct Location - Apply room name, room number to ductwork.
+- [ ] Apply same to Cable tray and pipework
+- [ ] Create System analytics
+- [ ] Room and Space name application